VedangNadkarni/vedangnadkarni.github.io/_pages/about.md

 In the summer of 2023, I was able to do an internship at the [Max Planck Institute for Intelligent Systems, Tübingen, Germany](https://is.mpg.de/), with funding from the [DAAD-WISE Scholarship](https://www.daad.in/en/2023/09/20/applications-invited-working-internships-in-science-and-engineering-wise-2023-24/).
 I worked with the [Polybot](https://polybot.eu/) team led by [Dr. Wieland Brendel](https://robustml.is.mpg.de/) where I worked on Machine vision for quadruped robots to be used for sustainable agriculture.
 It was also my first time living in Europe, and I enjoyed the experience.
 I then took up projects at my university working on [ML for Membership Determination for Open Star Clusters](https://doi.org/10.1093/mnras/stab118), [Deep Learning for the Reconstruction of Particle Physics Processes](https://doi.org/10.21468/SciPostPhys.12.5.178) and [Federated Learning in Multi-UAV communication networks](https://doi.org/10.1109/TVT.2020.3028011).

 I spent 6 months as an intern at the [Prof. Sergio Escalera's HuPBA lab](https://sergioescalera.com/) at the [University of Barcelona](https://web.ub.edu/en/home), to work on efficient 3D human capture from multi-view cameras and depth.
 There, I got my hands dirty with [3D Gaussian Splatting](https://en.wikipedia.org/wiki/Gaussian_splatting#3D_Gaussian_splatting) and other techniques of 3D graphics.
-Right now, I am at [INRIA Sophia Antipolis](https://www.inria.fr/en/inria-centre-universite-cote-azur) working on Knowledge injection in generative models for image generation and augmentation.
+Finally, I completed my Masters project at [INRIA Sophia Antipolis](https://www.inria.fr/en/inria-centre-universite-cote-azur) working on Knowledge injection in generative models for image generation and augmentation.